fritzsedlazeck/fritzsedlazeck.github.io/_pages/apply.md

 * Strong programming and analytical skills, including experience with next-generation sequencing data.
 * Published at least two first author papers in English and demonstrated written communication skills in English.

-<strong> To apply, please email me a letter of interest and current CV at fritz.sedlazeck @ bmc.edu <strong>
+<strong> To apply, please email me a letter of interest and current CV at fritz.sedlazeck @ bcm.edu <strong>